Representations of Thread Quivers: Dualizing -varieties Dualizing k-varieties

-\begin{example} Let $Q$ be an $A_\infty^\infty$ quiver with linear orientation.
-We put a relation on $Q$ by requiring that the composition of any two arrows is zero.
-The associated category $kQ$ is a clearly a dualizing $k$-variety (it is equivalent to the category $\Db \mod kA_2$ from Example \ref{example:A2}).
+Let $\bb$ be the associated finite $k$-variety one obtains by requiring that the composition of any two arrows is zero.
+Then $\bb$ is a dualizing $k$-variety (it is equivalent to the category $\Db \mod kA_2$ from Example \ref{example:A2}).

-Since all indecomposables of $\mod kQ$ are either projective-injective or isomorphic to a standard simple, it is easy to check that $\mod kQ$ has left and right almost split sequences, but Theorem \ref{theorem:RepSerreDuality} shows that $\Db \mod kQ$ has no Serre functor since every standard simple representation has infinite projective dimension. \end{example}
+Since all indecomposables of $\mod \bb$ are either projective--injective or isomorphic to a standard simple, it is easy to check that $\mod \bb$ has left and right almost split sequences, but Theorem \ref{theorem:RepSerreDuality} shows that $\Db \mod \bb$ has no Serre functor since every standard simple module of $\bb$ has infinite projective dimension. \end{example}

-\begin{remark} As in Remark \ref{remark:PiecewiseHereditary}, one shows that the category $\mod kQ$ from the previous example is piecewise hereditary.
-Here $\mod kQ$ is derived equivalent to $\mod kA_\infty^\infty$ where $A_\infty^\infty$ has linear orientation. \end{remark}
+\begin{remark} As in Remark \ref{remark:PiecewiseHereditary}, one shows that the category $\mod \bb$ from the previous example is piecewise hereditary.
+Denote by $\aa$ the k-linear path category $kQ$ (without relations).
+There is an equivalence $F: \Db \mod \aa^\circ \to \Db \mod \bb$ induced by

+where $S(n)$ is the standard simple associated with the indecomposable $n \in \Ob \bb$.
+Note that $\mod \aa^\circ$ has nonzero projectives but no nonzero injectives, hence it does not satisfy Serre duality (see \cite[Theorem A]{ReVdB02}). \end{remark}

+\begin{remark} Since the category of projectives $\PP$ and the category of injectives $\II$ in $\mod \bb$ coincide, we may lift the Nakayama functor $N: \PP \to \II$ to a Serre functor on the category of perfect complexes (see for example \cite{Chen06,MazorchukStroppel08}).